0xffabc/MsgpackP/README.md

 ```

 ## async pack(data: any[] | any except function) -> Uint8Array
 Packs the data with msgpack format.
-Recommended for most of cases, since it's easier to control exceptions that happen while packing data
+Recommended for most of cases, since it's easier to control exceptions that happen while packing data.

 ```js
 const socket = new WebSocketStream("wss://127.0.0.1");